seetreat/seetreat_algo_task/README.md

 - Solutions are welcome in Python or C++
 - The use of third-party libraries is heavily encouraged
+- we are not looking for AI based solutions
+- you may assume the images will always be in colour
 - We will be attempting to use this code, so you should write documentation accordingly.
 - We are just as interested in how well the code is structured as we are in how well it performs.
 Consider things like: “How easy would this be to extend?” and “How easy would this be to test?
 - Bonus points for adding at least one test case using an automated test framework.